drew1kun/ansible-role-macterm/README.md

  - Imports iTerm2 profile with Custom Solarized Dark Colorscheme (On MacOS)
  - Sets up nerdfonts for Non-ASCII Fonts and Terminus-Powerline font as ASCII Font.

 Requirements
 ------------

 One of the following OS (or deriviatives):
   - MacOS (with [Homebrew][homebrew])

+If Homebrew is not installed on the managed host, install the following role via galaxy:

+    ansible-galaxy install drew-kun.homebrew

+And include it in the playbook:

+    roles:
+      - drew-kun.homebrew

 Role Variables
 --------------

-    terminal_iterm2: yes | no         # install iterm2 (on MacOS)
+    mac_terminal_iterm2: yes | no         # install iterm2 (on MacOS)
     # if yes - homebrew and terminus_powerline roles will be fetched as dependencies

-    terminal_homebrew_dep: yes | no   # speed up the role installation
-    # if set to no, then homebrew dependency role will not be applied even when 'terminal_iterm2: yes'

 Dependencies
 ------------

- - [drew-kun.homebrew][homebrew-galaxy-link] (conditionally, when: terminal_iterm2 and terminal_homebrew_dep both set to 'yes')
  - [drew-kun.terminus_powerline][terminus_powerline-galaxy-link] (conditionally, when: terminal_iterm2 and terminal_homebrew_dep both set to 'yes')
  - [drew-kun.nerdfonts][nerdfonts-galaxy-link]

 Install via ansible-galaxy:

-    ansible-galaxy install drew-kun.homebrew drew-kun.nerdfonts drew-kun.terminus_powerline
+    ansible-galaxy install drew-kun.nerdfonts drew-kun.terminus_powerline

-set *terminal_homebrew_dep* to *'no'* if you have homebrew installed to speed up the configuration management.

-it is useful for combining this role with other roles which also install homebrew as a dependency).

 Example Playbook
 ----------------